-Question 9: What is the total number of food businesses in the enforcement agency's jurisdiction? (as at 30 June 2024)
+Question 9: What is the total number of food businesses in the enforcement agency's jurisdiction? (for the reporting period)

 The total number of food businesses includes all food businesses (as defined in section 10 of the Food Act) within an enforcement agency's district.
 This includes both food businesses that are registered under Part 9 the Food Act with the enforcement agency, and those that have notified only (exempted food businesses (section 109 (2) of the Food Act)).